 Motorcycle injuries usually range from fractures of the extremities to brain and spinal damage, which account for the majority of fatalities in motorcycle crashes.
-Trunk, chest, back and shoulder injuries along with organ damage is expected after a collision.
+Trunk, Chest, back and shoulder injuries along with organ damage are expected after a collision.

 Due to the variety of motorcycle accidents and differences between riders no crash is the same.
 California injury claim laws allow compensation for following losses:

 - Past and future lost earnings